Pressure welder program and fee consultation

 Individuals who are looking to begin working as a pressure welder will need to obtain a certificate of qualification and pay the associated fee.
 Businesses that are looking to provide pressure welding services will need to obtain a contractor licence, pay the associated fee, and employ certified workers.
 If you currently work as a pressure welder, there is no fee to apply for transition to obtain a Class A certificate, provided all transition requirements are met.

-A feedback summary will be posted following the close of consultation.
+A feedback summary will be posted shortly.

 - Q&A on the new pressure welder program